Camp FAQs

 While at camp

-We consider each child’s needs on an individual basis, but some of the most common aspects our team deal with are:
+We consider each child’s needs on an individual basis, but some of the most common care our team provides:

-At Health Challenge camps and Siblings camps, we provide a team of volunteer qualified doctors, paramedics and nurses.
-They provide all necessary care, giving medication, feeds, changing dressings, personal care, as well as monitoring their health over the duration of the camp.
+At Health Challenge camps and Siblings camps, we provide a team of qualified doctors, paramedics and nurses.
+They provide comprehensive care throughout the camp, including administering medication, managing feeds, changing dressings, assisting with personal care, and monitoring each camper’s health.
 A doctor, paramedic or nurse is on call for overnight emergencies.
-The team is led by a nursing coordinator who is a member of staff.
+The team is led by a Nursing Coordinator who is a member of staff in our Clinical Team.

 At Family Camp, we have a much smaller medical team as parents and carers are responsible for their child’s care, but our medical team is always present to offer support.

-Over The Wall provides a variety of activities and each activity is targeted to the age group at camp.
-Examples of activities include climbing wall, zip wire, arts and crafts, kayaking, archery, board games and music – to name a few.
+Over The Wall Camp provides a variety of activities, with each activity targeted to the age, needs and abilities of our campers.
+Examples of activities include climbing wall, zip wire, arts and crafts, kayaking, archery, board games, campfires and dance parties – to name a few.
 Activities change depending on the venue.

 We understand that parents and carers may want to know how their camper is getting on at camp.
-If you have a question, please call our main office, and they can provide answers or get you in touch with our team at camp.
+If you have a question, please call our main office and we’ll be happy to provide you with an update.
 If it is after office hours, please follow the prompts to be put in touch with our emergency phone.

 We’ve been offered a place at camp